 Congregation Ohev Tzedek (O.T.) was officially organized in 1920 and received an orthodox charter in 1922.
 The original cornerstones were laid on August 23, 1925.
 The new synagogue opened its doors and 93 C. Myrtle Ave. on March 20, 1925.

-Under the leadership of Rabbi Sheldon Elster and his wife, Shulameth, O.T. received the Solomon Schechter Award from United Synagogue for Conservative Judaism, for excellence in adult education.
+Under the leadership of Rabbi Sheldon Elster and his wife, Shulamith, O.T. received the Solomon Schechter Award from United Synagogue for Conservative Judaism, for excellence in adult education.

-During the seventies, women celebrating Bat Mitzvah were honored with alliyot, and women became counted toward minyan.
+During the seventies, women celebrating Bat Mitzvah were honored with aliyot, and women became counted toward minyan.

-Twenty years after first presiding, Morton Sands returned to the presidency of Ohe Tzedek (1980-82).
-He led the refurbishing campaign that it possible to add a wall separating the sanctuary from the social hall.
+Twenty years after first presiding, Morton Sands returned to the presidency of Ohev Tzedek (1980-82).
+He led the refurbishing campaign that made it possible to add a wall separating the sanctuary from the social hall.